uffebjorklund/XSocketsScaleOutDemo/README.md

 #XSockets ScaleOut Demo

-A simple solution that shows how to scale out XSockets even though you have CRUD operations.
+A solution that shows how to scale out XSockets even though you have CRUD operations.

-The solution has 3 servers in the cluster and one webpage that created a conneciton to each server.
+The solution has 3 servers in the cluster and one webpage that created a connection to each server.

 The sample includes